-Who has taken up the Challenge?
+Who has taken up the Challenge in 2018 (first edition)?

-What do the teams have to submit?
+What did the teams submit?

-Teams are expected to come up with innovative concepts and technologies for an “urban greenhouse”.
+Teams were expected to come up with innovative concepts and technologies for an “urban greenhouse”.
 We interpret “greenhouse” broadly and include - besides a greenhouse - also vertical farming, indoor farming and integrated growing systems such as aquaponics.
 Central to the concept is the significant, more than symbolic, production of food in the urban environment, and the integration in local circular flows.

 - a dossier describing the full concept;